As a rookie, Emmanuel Mudiay struggled tremendously. Now a sophomore, his sustained inconsistency has left him out of the rotation.

 It takes more than one season to prove yourself as a franchise player, and Mike Malone willingly left Mudiay as the starter going into his second season.
 To the dismay of the organization, it was much of the same.
 The poor shot selection and bad decisions still plagued Mudiay, and the move to the bench is Malone putting his foot down.
 Jamal Murray‘s improvement made the decision just a bit easier because Denver doesn’t lack production, and a move to the bench could be hugely beneficial to the struggling sophomore.

 Being placed in a lesser role sucks, especially after spending your entire NBA career as a starter.
-As bad as it is, it’s not the end of the world, and Mudiay can use this time to reinvent himself entirely.
+As sad as it is, it’s not the end of the world, and Mudiay can use this time to reinvent himself entirely.
 He’s out of the spotlight and has zero expectations now.
 And — this is the kicker — he’s still young.
 Mudiay just turned 21 at the beginning of March, and there is going to be a host of guys entering the league this fall who are older than that.

 His NBA career is still alive, and he’ll get another shot.
-Whether it comes with Denver or someone else remains to be seen.
+Whether it comes with the Nuggets or someone else remains to be seen.
 It’s futile to hide the fact that Mudiay hasn’t performed well to start his NBA career and that puts his trade value down the train unless the buyer is willing to pick up a project.
 He’s still on a rookie scale contract, so finances holding up the trade is unlikely.

 Start a conversation with me on Twitter